quackness/LightBnB/README.md

   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

-  ## Getting started

-* Fork this repository and clone it onto your local device.
-* Install dependencies using the npm install command.
-* Start the web server using the npm run local command.
-* The app will be served at http://localhost:3000/ in your browser.
-* Click Sign up to create the account, search for properties.

-  ## Dependecies

-  *  bcrypt
-  *  body-parser
-  *  cookie-session
-  *  express
-  *  nodemon
-  *  pg
-  *  nodemon